 Today Hangzhou is booming again.
-Not only is it a major tourist destination for its famous West Lake, it's also home to some of China's biggest innovative businesses like Alibaba.
+Not only is it a major tourist destination for its famous West Lake, but it's also home to some of China's biggest innovative businesses, like Alibaba.

-But Hangzhou is also an ancient city with a history of over 2,000 years.
+However, Hangzhou is also an ancient city with a rich and complex history.
 Here the history of Hangzhou in brief.

 Qin Dynasty (221-206 BC)

-The first emperor of China, Qin Shi Huang, famous for the building of an incredible mausoleum to himself, known today as the Terracotta Warriors Museum, got all the way to Hangzhou and declares the region a part of his empire.
+The first emperor of China, Qin Shi Huang, famous for the building of an incredible mausoleum to himself known today as the Terracotta Warriors Museum, gets all the way to Hangzhou and declares the region a part of his empire.

 Sui Dynasty (581-618)